vizlab-kobe/ReadCGNS/README.md

 * [CGNS](http://cgns.github.io)

 ## Build
-First, the static library (libReadCGNS) should be compiled as follows:
+ReadCGNS can be easily complied with Python script (kvsmake.py) as follows:

     $ cd Lib
     $ ./kvsmake.py

+If Python has not been installed on your development environment, the library can be compiled with kvsmake command as follows:

+    $ cd Lib
+    $ kvsmake -g ReadCGNS
+    $ kvsmake lib

+## Test
-Then, a test code can be compiled and executed as follows:
+After compiling ReadCGNS as static library, a test code can be compiled and executed as follows:

     $ cd App/Test
     $ kvsmake -G